Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/05-keys.md

 :::

 Account binding is done on-chain.
 The simplest way to do this is using polkadot.js.
-- Load [calamari/developer/extrinsics](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.calamari.systems%2F#/extrinsics) in a browser:
+- Load [manta/developer/extrinsics](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.manta.systems%2F#/extrinsics) in a browser:
   ![session.setkeys()](/img/collator-program/session.setkeys.png)
 :::note
-Although the screenshot shows a connected dolphin node, the procedure is identical when connected to the Calamari Network
+Although the screenshot shows a connected dolphin node, the procedure is identical when connected to the Manta Network
 :::
-   - In the first box, labelled "using the selected account", select the collator account holding the [collator KMA bond](../Requirements#kma-bond).
+   - In the first box, labelled "using the selected account", select the collator account holding the [collator MANTA bond](../Requirements#manta-bond).
    - In the second (dropdown) box labelled "submit the following extrinsic", select `session`.
    - In the third (dropdown) box, select `setKeys(keys, proof)`
    - In the fourth box labelled `aura: SpConsensusAuraSr25519AppSr25519Public`, enter the hex public key of the Aura session key you generated earlier or a dummy value, e.g. `0x0000000000000000000000000000000000000000000000000000000000000000`